standardhealth/cimpl-doc/docs/cimpl6Reference.md

 | Angle | Landmark.Direction[ClockFaceDirection][Angle] |
 | Units | Landmark.Distance[Quantity].Units |

-A reliable method to create a CIMPL path is to first view it as a dot path, then put brackets around any part of the path that is a Value, and finally, remove the dot before each left (open) bracket.
+A reliable method to create a CIMPL path is to first view it as a dot path, then bracket any part of the path that is a Value, and finally, remove the dot before each left (open) bracket.
 Here's an example of that process, for the path from Landmark to Units:

 1) Find the path: `Landmark` to `Distance`, `Distance` to `Quantity`, `Quantity` to `Units`.
 1) Reduce to dot path: `Landmark.Distance.Quantity.Units`